ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 {% endhighlight %}

 In the example above, you can see when the `AppComponent` would call `carBrandService.findAll()`, instead of making a HTTP call, an Observable is returned with a list of car brands which is defined in the test itself.
-This is pretty cool, but there's a problem with this approach.
+This is pretty cool, but also very error prone.
 If you forget to place a spy on a certain function, it will perform the actual call, possibly a HTTP call.
 That's something we do not want at all.